Junkers T 23: Operational history

 The T 23 first flew on 14 September 1923 as a biplane.
-After a few months testing, it was converted to the monoplane configuration.
+After a few months of testing, it was converted to the monoplane configuration.
 Compared with the biplane, the T 23E had the expected higher landing and take-off speeds, together with longer take-off distances, associated with the higher wing loading.
 It was faster by 15 km/h and could carry a payload about 9% greater.
 All four T 24s built were sold to flying clubs after the experiments were over.